 Why book last minute holidays?

-Booking a last minute holiday has become more popular in the last year because planning ahead has been a challenge due to the pandemic.
-They can provide you with an escape from the everyday and have the following benefits.
+Booking a last minute holiday has become more popular in the last few years because planning ahead has been a challenge due to the pandemic.
+They can provide you with an escape from the every day and have the following benefits.

 The benefits of booking a last minute holiday